Quick Facts | Top Experiences | Best Time to Visit | Guides | How to Support Congaree

-Congaree National Park is home to the largest intact old-growth bottomland hardwood forest in the United States, with some of the tallest trees on the eastern coast.
+Congaree National Park in South Carolina is home to the largest intact old-growth bottomland hardwood forest in the United States, with some of the tallest trees on the eastern coast.
 Explore towering cypress and tupelo trees via scenic boardwalks, paddle through the tranquil waters of Cedar Creek, and catch the rare synchronous firefly display in May and June.

-Congaree National Park
+Congaree National Park Quick Facts

 Founded: 2003 (National Monument since 1976)